 Hi, I'm Christopher Reck.
 Welcome to Your Mindful Life.
 I’ve been a school teacher for eighteen years, the last twelve as a Lead Practitioner of English language and literature in Secondary schools in the UK.
 Then, about 5 years ago, I discovered mindfulness.
 And it made a difference: in my life and my teaching.
 So I went on to train how to teach it.
-First, with the Mindfulness in Schools Project (MiSP), teaching their Secondary and Primary curriculum, then with the Centre for Mindfulness Research and Practice, Bangor University, so I could teach mindfulness to adults.
-After that I studied with MiSP again, learning to teach their mindfulness programme for teachers, then in the summer of 2018 I trained to deliver a spiral programme called ‘The Present’ that helps primary (elementary) schools introduce mindfulness and well-being in an incremental way, rather than as a separately delivered learning experience, or curriculum.
+First, with the Mindfulness in Schools Project (MiSP), teaching their Secondary and Primary curriculum, and then with the Centre for Mindfulness Research and Practice, Bangor University, so I could teach mindfulness to adults.
+Then, in the summer of 2018 I trained to deliver a spiral programme called ‘The Present’ that helps primary (elementary) schools introduce mindfulness and well-being in an incremental way, rather than as a separately delivered learning experience, or curriculum.
 This training took place in beautiful Trigonos, North Wales, with Sarah Silverton.

 Recently I completed a Postgraduate Award in Educational Studies with the Faculty of Education at Cambridge University.
 I based my research on the uses of mindful attention and how it can frame teacher agency and identity.

 Chris Reck is an imaginative and dedicated teacher - but more than that, he is one of the people who understands most deeply how to teach in a way that builds young people's own capacity and confidence as real-life learners - which is surely the pivotal responsibility of 21st century education - any young people who are lucky enough to have Chris as a teacher will be well prepared for life